-“Daniel, I want to follow Jesus but what about my dreams and desires?”
+“Daniel, I want to follow Jesus, but what about my dreams and desires?”
 I’ll never forget that conversation I had with a junior high school guy over breakfast one morning.
 High school students are some of the most intriguing people to be around and work with.
-They are growing like crazy, usually want to live 2-5 years above their actual age, are learning to drive, think about life and dreams of the future all while still being a kid.
+They are growing like crazy, usually want to live 2-5 years above their actual age, are learning to drive, think about life, and dream of the future, all while still being a kid.
 For some, I love their drive and passion and their heart to simply want to do something.
 Their heart for more.

 That your heart’s desires would be driven by your affection for your Heavenly Father.
 I love the fact that you are ambitious and have dreams and passions.
-I love that you work hard at what you love most; sports, the arts, singing, helping others and so on.
+I love that you work hard at what you love most; sports, the arts, singing, helping others, and so on.
 My plea to you is that you keep the main thing the main thing.
-That Jesus, His mission and Kingdom is forever on the forefront of anything and everything that you do.
-That whatever you want out of life, whatever dreams you have would be driven by your affection for the God that saved you, is working on you and is molding you.
+That Jesus, His mission, and His Kingdom are forever at the forefront of anything and everything that you do.
+Whatever you want out of life, whatever dreams you have would be driven by your affection for the God that saved you, is working on you, and is molding you.
 C.S.
 Lewis once said, “You are never too old to set another goal or to dream a new dream.”

-Ladies, you are incredibly valued and loved and it is not based off of what you look like at all.
-Pursue holiness in your words, actions and physical appearance.
+Ladies, you are incredibly valued and loved, and it is not based on what you look like at all.
+Pursue holiness in your words, actions, and physical appearance.
 Laugh a lot.
 Lean into who God says you are and not what the world pushes on you.
 You are fearfully and wonderfully made.

 Charles Spurgeon once said, “I believe the holier a man becomes, the more he mourns over the unholiness which remains in him.”

 High school students, you are world changers.
 No doubt in my mind.
-Change the world by loving well, by leading well and by ultimately living a holy and pleasing life for the Heavenly Father.
-Praying for and with you.
+Change the world by loving well, leading well, and ultimately living a holy and pleasing life for the Heavenly Father.
+I’m praying for and with you.